PUBLIC SAFETY

 If you have a person who lives with you and has a disability which may make it difficult for them to communicate with 911, or if you have such a disability, please fill out the attached form and return it to our local police district and email it to the Philadelphia Police Radio Room, so dispatch can become aware of that context.
 ADA Form

 Attend the monthly PSA1 meetings, form a relationship with the commanding officers, learn about local crime patterns, discuss steps you can take, share concerns, and hear about special events and initiatives.
 These meetings bring neighbors and other stakeholders together with police officials in order to discuss and attempt to resolve crime and public safety issues in our neighborhood.
-PSA meetings are usually held on the first Wednesday of each month at 6:30 PM in the Santore Public Library, 7th and Carpenter St, and are open to the public.
+PSA meetings are usually held on the first Thursday of each month at 6:00 PM in the QVNA offices or Santore Public Library (check our newsletter).
+They are open to the public.

 Ensure your porch lights are in working order, and leave them on for the benefit of yourself and your neighbors.
 Energy costs can be reduced by putting lights on a timer, motion sensor, or purchasing “dusk-to-dawn” LEDs.